mikejpoole/nd0011-nlp/README.md

 # NLP
 This simple app was created for the Build Tools and Single Page Web Apps section of the Udacity Front End Nanodegree.

-## Publishing
-Will not be displayed on GitHub page because requires a local server.

 ## Rubric
 Complies with the [NLP app project rubric](https://review.udacity.com/#!/rubrics/2668/view)